How to Get Cheap Price on a Computer or Tablet in Bangkok, Thailand

-During all of these purchases, I’ve not only learned a lot about buying a computer or tablet in Bangkok, but I also now know where and how to shop to get the cheapest price, while still ending up with a high-quality product.
+During all of these purchases, I have not only learned a lot about buying a computer or tablet in Bangkok, but I also now know where and how to shop to get the cheapest price, while still ending up with a high-quality product.

-Unfortunately, it is also a mall that’s targeted towards tourists, is full of touts and unscrupulous sales people and is world-famous for its bootleg software and scams.
-That’s why I always tell anyone who is shopping for a computer in Bangkok, avoid Pantip Plaza if you prefer to deal with an honest sales person and be sold a high-quality product at an affordable price.
+Unfortunately, it is also a mall that is targeted towards tourists, is full of touts and unscrupulous sales people and is world-famous for its bootleg software and scams.
+That’s why I always tell anyone who is shopping for a computer in Bangkok, avoid Pantip Plaza if you prefer to deal with an honest sales person, and be sold a high-quality product at an affordable price.

 I have also bought two laptops at two different sellers at MBK (Mahboonkrong) mall and been very happy with both the sales experiences and the laptops.
 The relatively new Digital Gateway IT mall, next to the Siam sky train station in downtown Bangkok is also excellent.

-In Bangkok, outside of the department stores and brand name stores like Apple, Acer, Samsung etc, that’s not true at all.
-I’ve bargained for a lower price when buying at both Fortune Town IT Mall and MBK and ended up with either a lower price or free products thrown in.
+In Bangkok, outside of the department stores and brand name stores like Apple, Acer, Samsung etc, that is not true at all.
+I have bargained for a lower price when buying at both Fortune Town IT Mall and MBK, and ended up with either a lower price or free products thrown in every time.

 Don’t be insulting when you bargain and offer a ridiculously low price but, often, when you buy a computer or tablet that is 12,000 baht ($390) or more, you can usually get a seller to lower the price by 500 baht or more.
 That is particularly the case at MBK, where bargaining for electronics at most stalls is the norm.

 Buy more than one product at the same shop – Your bargaining power, of course, increases if you buy more than one product at the same shop or stall.
 The last time I bought a laptop at MBK, for instance, I decided to buy an inexpensive cell phone at the same shop.

 Check out the free stuff – One thing I love about buying any electronic item in Thailand is they almost always come with something free.
 A keyboard, a mouse, a cleaning kit, mousepads, laptop bags and on and on.
 That’s why, if you see the laptop or tablet you want at several shops, you need to not only compare the price each store is selling it for, but also ask if there are any free items that come with the purchase.